luqmanishere/wayper/README.md

 ## Caveats

-- Ideally this should run as a daemon, as the process needs to be alive for wayland to render the surface.
+- Running this as a daemon is a good idea
 - So many unwraps.

+## Building

+1. Get the latest Rust toolchain from your package distribution or [rustup](https://rustup.rs/)
+2. Clone the repo.
+3. Run `cargo run --release` to run it, or `cargo install --path .` to install via cargo.

+## TODO

+- Socket for control
+- Allow multiple configurations for same output with conditions?
+- Execute command/script on wallpaper change

 ## Inspirations
 - [wpaperd](https://github.com/danyspin97/wpaperd)